knadh/otpgateway/README.md

 ## How does it work?

 The application is agnostic of the user's "address" and the OTP / verification codes.
-These are handled by provider plugins.
+These are handled by providers.

 - Addresses are strings, for example, e-mail IDs, phone numbers, bank account numbers etc.
 - OTPs are also just strings, for instance, 6 digit codes sent as SMSes or a penny value dropped to a bank account.

-The gateway sends the OTP value to the user's address using a provider and the user then has to read the OTP and enter it on the gateway's web view to complete the verification.
+The gateway sends the OTP value to the user's address using a provider (an upstream that takes the OTP + message and sends it to the user) and the user then has to read the OTP and enter it on the gateway's web view to complete the verification.

-## Providers

-Providers are [Go plugins](https://golang.org/pkg/plugin/) that can be dynamically loaded into the gateway.
-An SMTP provider is bundled that enables e-mail address verifications by sending an OTP / verification link to user's e-mails.
-Refer to `providers/smtp/smtp.go`.
-To write a custom provider, copy the `smtp` plugin and change the methods to conform to the `otpgateway.Provider` interface and compile it as a go plugin (see the `Makefile`).

-- solsms   - SMS provider for Solutions Infini (Indian gateway).
+### Built-in providers
+- smtp
+- AWS Pinpoint SMS
-- pinpoint - SMS provider by AWS.
+- Kaleyra (India) SMS

+## Webhook providers
+Any external provider can be integrated by defining one or more webhook providers in the config.
+A JSON payload is posted to the provider whenever an OTP is generated.

 # Usage